KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     PS:> Join-Path -Path $env:temp -ChildPath testing
     C:\Users\kevin.marquete\AppData\Local\Temp\testing

 I use this anytime that I am joining locations that are stored in variables.
 You don't have to worry about how to handle the backslash becuse this takes care of it for you.
-If you variables both have backspashes in them, it sorts that out too.
+If your variables both have backslashes in them, it sorts that out too.

 ## Resolve-Path

 `Resolve-Path` will give you the full path to a location.
 The important thing is that it will expand wildcard lookups for you.
-You will get an array of values if there are more than one matches.
+You will get an array of values if there are more than one matche.

     Resolve-Path -Path 'c:\users\*\documents'